Princess Protection Program: Plot

-In an attempt to trick Rosalinda into exposing her location, General Kane announces plans to forcibly marry her mother.
-Brooke discovers the truth about Rosie and threatens to expose her unless Rosie drops out of the vote for Homecoming Queen.
+In an attempt to trick Rosie into exposing her location, General Kane announces plans to forcibly marry Sofía.
+Having learned Rosie's identity from a magazine, Brooke threatens to expose her unless she drops out of the vote for homecoming queen.
 Rosie reads of the pending nuptials in the magazine and tells Carter that she has decided to return home.
-Knowing Costa Luna is still too dangerous, Carter secretly devises a plan to pose as Rosalinda and use herself as bait to lure Kane into capture.
-Carter calls Mr. Elegante, Rosalinda's royal dressmaker and friend, for help with her plan.
-He tells Kane that Rosalinda will be attending the homecoming dance and plans to wear a Caribbean blue dress – he actually sends it to Carter, and gives Rosie a pale pink one.
+Knowing Costa Luna is still too dangerous, Carter devises a plan to disguise herself as Rosie and use herself as bait to lure Kane into capture.
+Carter calls Mr. Elegante, Rosie's royal dressmaker and friend, for help with her plan.
+He tells Kane that Rosie will be attending the homecoming dance and plans to wear a blue dress, which he actually sends to Carter, giving Rosie a pink one.
 In the meantime, Rosie agrees to stay for the dance.

-In order to help make the event special, a group of friends, including Rosie and Carter, wear masks to the dance, helping Carter disguise herself as Rosalinda.
-According to plan, Kane and his agents mistake Carter for Rosalinda and lead her to Kane's helicopter.
-However, after winning the Homecoming Queen title despite Chelsea and Brooke's efforts, Rosie discovers and ruins the plan by exposing herself to Kane, insisting to Carter that it is not her fight.
-Luckily, agents of the Princess Protection Program, including Major Mason, have been waiting inside the helicopter and rescue both girls.
-The P.P.P. agents quickly apprehend Kane and his henchmen and turn them over to the international authorities.
-Rosie is crowned Queen Rosalinda of Costa Luna with Carter, Joe, Ed, Sofía, and Mr. Elegante in attendance.
+A group of friends, including Rosie and Carter, wear masks to the dance, helping Carter disguise herself as Rosie.
+According to plan, Kane and his agents mistake Carter for Rosie and lead her to Kane's helicopter.
+However, after winning the homecoming queen title despite Chelsea and Brooke's efforts, Rosie discovers and ruins the plan by exposing herself to Kane, insisting to Carter that it is not her fight.
+Luckily, P.P.P. agents, including Joe, have been waiting inside the helicopter and rescue both girls.
+The agents quickly apprehend Kane and his henchmen and turn them over to the international authorities.
+Rosie is crowned queen with Carter, Joe, Ed, Sofía, and Mr. Elegante in attendance.

-In the extended ending, one year later, Rosie and Carter, who both became P.P.P. agents, are getting ready for their new assignment as they board a plane.